 Groundwater cleanup sites are identified on the GeoTracker database which includes leaking underground storage tank sites, Department of Defense Sites, and Cleanup Program Sites.
-No cleanup sites are located within the Antelope Subbasin.
+Cleanup sites located within the Red Bluff Subbasin are displayed on Figure 2-12.

 2.1.4.7 Relationships with State and Federal Regulatory Agencies